arkhyst/r3-package/README.md

 # R3 Package
-**State:** not finished
+**State:** low-rate of updates, usable tools for local experimentation.
-**Version:** v0.2-alpha
+**Version:** v0.1

-R3 Package is a portable, easy-to-use suite of ethical hacking tools aimed at beginners.
+R3 Package is a portable and easy-to-use toolkit for offensive and defensive security.
 The package includes `goblin_wizard.py`, a helpful interactive manual for newcomers with notes and extensive help for each r3-pkg script.

-> Be aware that the codebase might look confusing.
+> Be aware that variables and methods might look confusing.
 Why?
 > It's designed to fit half a screen.
 Beyond that, it's a challenge for anyone who wants to understand how it works; myself included.

 ---